bobbybouwmann/dusk-demo/readme.md

 # Laravel Dusk Demo

 This is a demo project for the Alpha version of [Laravel Dusk](https://github.com/laravel/dusk).
-This is still work in progress, so if you find issues just let me know.

-## Reading the tests
+It basically tests the register and login functionality from the default application scaffold from Laravel running `php artisan make:auth` using Dusk.

 You can find the tests in the `tests/Browser` directory.
 For more information on the functions see the [Laravel Dusk documentation](https://github.com/laravel/dusk/blob/master/readme.md).